Are Doctors Rich As The Public Thinks?

 High Earning Potential

-Even before you became a doctor, you were probably aware that medical professionals typically have a high earning potential.
+Even before you started down the career path to become a medical doctor, you were probably aware that medical professionals typically have a high earning potential.

 - Maybe that was the ONLY reason you chose your field?